rlouf/mcx/CONTRIBUTING.md

 Contributing to the documentation is a wonderful way to make a great impact to the library.
 Documentation is the first thing that new users see; you can help them avoid some of the confusions that you encountered when first using the library.

 Examples are a great way for you to learn how to use the library and contribute in a meaningful way.
-We're happy to help anyone who contributes examples, so don't heistate to open a PR!
+We're happy to help anyone who contributes examples, so don't hesitate to open a PR!

 ## Give back

 MCX would not be possible without the great work put in other libraries such as Jax and Trax.
-Sometimes, imolementing new functionalities in MCX implies supplementing these libraries.
+Sometimes, implementing new functionalities in MCX implies supplementing these libraries.
 Especially when adding new distributions: `jax.scipy.stats` implements relatively few distributions.
-It is important for us to give back to these libraires and push every feature in MCX that could be used by a wider audience:
+It is important for us to give back to these libraries and push every feature in MCX that could be used by a wider audience:

-- Many users of these libraries probably need these features; Python is not only a language, but and ecosystem.
+- Many users of these libraries probably need these features; Python is not only a language, but an ecosystem.
 We need to not only tend to our library but the ecosystem as a whole;
-- A utility that lives in these libraires will probably get more attention than here; this improves code quality;
+- A utility that lives in these libraries will probably get more attention than here; this improves code quality;
 - This is just the right thing to do and show these libraries' author we are grateful for their work and willing to give back.

 As a result, the process to contribute a new distribution is the following: